content-left-bg.png

 Supervisor qualifications

-• At least one adult supervisor is required to be a registered teacher with demonstrated ability to undertake instruction and training in power boating who holds a minimum of a recreational marine driver licence issued by Department of Transport and Main Roads; or
+• a registered teacher with demonstrated ability to undertake instruction and training in power boating who holds a minimum of a recreational marine driver licence issued by Department of Transport and Main Roads

 Facilities and equipment